 Sarah’s career is driven by her desire to understand and relate to people.
 Throughout her career she has worked in many roles to help business leaders drive product and program strategies that are rooted in strong relationships, made by data-driven decisions, and centered around the holistic customer experience.
 She is passionate about working closely with individuals to help them achieve top levels of success and take their business to the next level while providing an outstanding client experience.
 Using her leadership skills and experience as a Registered Corporate Coach™ (RCC), she has excelled at helping teams build and implement programs that help strengthen and reinforce goals and top priorities.

-Previously, Sarah was with CUNA Mutual Group in Madison, WI, from 2007-2016, where she was responsible for leading the vision, strategy, and execution of training initiatives for CUNA Brokerage Services, Inc. (CBSI) and its financial advisors.
+Previously, Sarah was with CUNA Mutual Group in Madison, WI, from 2007-2016, where she was responsible for leading the strategy and execution of training initiatives for CUNA Brokerage Services, Inc. (CBSI) and its financial advisors.
 In addition, she was responsible for training for CUNA Mutual Group’s Life, Annuity and Health Product Sales Teams.
+While at CUNA Mutual Group, she developed and led CBSI’s Women of Distinction program, a group of the company’s top female financial advisors.
+The group focused on mentoring advisors who were either new to organization or to the industry.

 The Wisconsin SBDC Network is a proud part of the Institute for Business & Entrepreneurship in the University of Wisconsin System.